-Graham Bower’s ‘Secret History’ is a personal insider’s account of the great imperial scandal of the Jameson Raid.
-Bower adhered to a rigid Victorian code of honour.
-Although he was the official secretary to the British high commission in South Africa, he chose to keep silent and play the role of scapegoat rather than ‘blow the whistle’ to the high commissioner after Rhodes had confidentially told him of his plan to send forces into the Transvaal.
-He wrote several drafts of this ‘Secret History’ to vindicate his actions and the family name.
-This volume has been compiled from his unpublished manuscripts, his personal papers and official records.
+This publication of Graham Bower’s ‘Secret History‘ is a personal insider’s account of the great imperial scandal of the Jameson Raid (1895-6) and the coming of the Second Anglo-Boer War (1899 -1902).
+Although he was the official secretary to Robinson, British High Commissioner in South Africa, he chose to keep silent and play the role of a scapegoat rather than ‘blow the whistle’ to his boss Robinson after Rhodes had confidentially told him of his plan to send Rhodesian forces into the Transvaal, later known as the Jameson Raid.
+He refused to incriminate either Rhodes or Robinson at the official British inquiry in 1897, and his ‘noble lie’ cost him dearly, both personally and in a career destroyed.
+In 1898, he was appointed to the post of Colonial Secretary of Mauritius, a position he held until his retirement in 1910.

 He then said, ’Am Ito tell the governor?’
 At first I hesitated, and turning my back on him, looked out of the window to think.
 My desire throughout was that the imperial government should keep clear of all these revolutions.
 I had no objection to the Johannesburg people going into revolt, if they thought fit.
 That was their affair.
 But I wished to keep the high commissioner clear and free to act as arbitrator.
 There is only a thin sheet of paper between previous knowledge and complicity.
 But, on reflection, I felt the high commissioner ought to know, and said, ’You must tell the governor; it being understood that I would keep his interview with Sir Hercules secret.
 He said, ‘all right’ . . . [and] told me that his plans were approved by Chamberlain and Lord Rosebery who knew his intentions . . .